tranvansang/express-transformer/README.md

 Plugins with extendable Typescript typing can be configured to add new methods permanently.

-- What will happen if your path contains an array notation or the dot character, such as when you want to check `req.body['first.name'']`.
+- What will happen if your path contains an array notation or the dot character, such as when you want to check `req.body['first.name'']`?

-No worry, `disabelArrayNotation` and `rawPath` options are there for you.
+No worry, the `disabelArrayNotation`, `rawPath`, and `rawLocation` options are there for you.
 Please check the API references section below.

-# Usage
+# General Usage

-The library exports the following methods and objects
+The library exports the following methods.
 - `transformer` (also exported as `default`)
 - `addTransformerPlugin`